neurodata/bilateral-connectome/docs/slides/naisys-2022/naisys-2022.md

 <div class="columns2">
 <div>

-**Fig 5A:** Removed edges below some edge weight threshold, examining bilateral symmetry for each resulting pair of networks.
+**Fig 5A:** Removed edges w/ weight (synapse count or proportion of input to downstream neuron) below some threshold, testing bilateral symmetry for each resulting pair of networks.

 </div>
 <div>